pakrym/pipelines/pipelines.md

             break;
         }

-        bytesBuffered += bytesRead;
+        // Keep track of the amount of buffered bytes bytesBuffered += bytesRead;

-        var linePosition = Array.IndexOf(buffer, (byte)'\n', 0, bytesBuffered);
+        // Look for a EOL in the buffered data var linePosition = Array.IndexOf(buffer, (byte)'\n', 0, bytesBuffered);

         if (linePosition >= 0)
         {
             buffers.Add(new ArraySegment<byte>(buffer, 0, linePosition));

+            // Process the line
             ProcessLine(buffers);

-            foreach (var buffer in buffers)
+            // Return the rented arrays back to the pool foreach (var buffer in buffers)
             {
                 ArrayPool<byte>.Shared.Return(buffer.Array);
             }

+            // Clear the buffers
             buffers.Clear();

-            buffer = ArrayPool<byte>.Shared.Rent(1024);
+            // Reset the buffer so we can continue reading buffer = ArrayPool<byte>.Shared.Rent(1024);

             bytesBuffered = 0;